4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Gold & Emeralds

 Gold & Emeralds.
-If you love jewelry, why not visit the Gold Museum or perhaps an Emerald Factory like Caribe.
+If you love jewelry, why not visit the Gold Museum or perhaps Emerald Factory Caribe.
 Here you can learn about the precious stones and minerals of Colombia.

 Top Up On Coffee.
 If you love coffee, why not stop off at one of the many city cafes mid-afternoon to keep your energy levels up.
 Some cafes are state of the art with an almost chemistry lab approach to distilling your coffee beans.